SayedZabeulla/Projects/JAVA_PROJECTS/Shopping_Cart/Readme.md

 ## Sample Output

-what item would you like to buy?: Notebook
+what item would you like to buy?: Notebook<br>
-What is the price for each?: 3.5
+What is the price for each?: 3.5<br>
-How many would you like to buy?: 4
+How many would you like to buy?: 4<br>

-You Have bought 4 Notebook/s
+You Have bought 4 Notebook/s<br>
 Your Total is $14.0